Individual Health Insurance

 Medicaid (Apple Health)

 If you are eligible for Medicaid, now called Washington Apple Health, you do not need to buy individual insurance.
-Apple Health now provides free coverage to individuals and families with annual incomes below 138% of the Federal Poverty Level ($16,243 for an individual, $33,465 for a family of four in 2015).(1) If you are eligible, you can keep employer or other coverage that you have and still get Apple Health.
+Apple Health now provides free coverage to individuals and families with annual incomes below 138% of the Federal Poverty Level ($16,644 for an individual, $33,948 for a family of four in 2017).
+If you are eligible, you can keep employer or other coverage that you have and still get Apple Health.
 For more information on coverage options for adults, click here.
-Children and pregnant women are eligible for Medicaid at higher income levels (you may qualify if your income is slightly higher than the amounts listed because they do not reflect the automatic reduction available to everyone). determine if you are eligible for Medicaid benefits, click here.
+Children and pregnant women are eligible for Medicaid at higher income levels.
+To find out more about whether you are eligible for Apple Health benefits, click here.

 If you are over the age of 65 or have qualified for Social Security Disability Insurance benefits for more than two years, you are probably eligible for Medicare.
 You may want to consider supplementing that policy since you are still responsible for some costs.
 For more detailed information on Medicare supplementary coverage for lower-income individuals, click here and here.
 You may also choose to buy a Medicare supplemental insurance policy from a commercial health plan or, in limited situations, the Washington State Health Insurance Pool.
 However, Medicare enrollees do not need to purchase full individual insurance.